Hostile Takeover

 V heard him take a step closer, so she started walking again, moving through the bunker.
 She stepped into a work room.
 In here, a laptop, a technician’s toolbox, an inactive drone.
 Exactly what J wants to do to you.

 She clenched a fist.
-But there was a way to stop that from happening.
+But there’s a way to stop that from happening.

 N continued, “You seem like you’re not doing too great.
 And I want to help, somehow.
 If I can.”